Community Service Work – A Safe Place For Those In Need

 In 2013, the National Union of Public and General Employees (NUPGE) have designated November 6 as Community Social Service Workers Appreciation Day, and with good reason.
 Community service workers work tirelessly to help those in need of access to welfare and health-care programs—these people include those with mental illness, parents in need of child care, victims of domestic violence, and those with substance abuse problems.

 It’s no big secret that life and society can be unfair—that is why community service workers are so important to the well being of our communities and society at large.
-With a booming job market for service workers, a compassionate and competent community social worker will always be in high demand.
+With a booming job market for service workers, a compassionate and competent community service worker will always be in high demand.

 Take a look at Eastern College’s community service worker diploma program for more information on how to get started in an exciting and rewarding career as a service worker.